cslarsen/csl.name/source/_drafts/jit2.md

 Part two: Translating Python bytecode to IR
 -------------------------------------------

-Our [intermediate representation (IR)][ir.wiki] will be naive.
-We'll blissfully forego things like [three-address codes (TAC)][tac.wiki], [single-static assignment (SSA)][ssa.wiki] and [register allocation][register-allocation.wiki].
+We will now translate each bytecode instructions to an [intermediate representation (IR)][ir.wiki].
+That is, in a form suitable for performing things like analysis, translation and optimizations.
+Ours will be blissfully naive.
+We will forego things like [three-address codes (TAC)][tac.wiki], [single-static assignment (SSA)][ssa.wiki] and [register allocation][register-allocation.wiki] for the sake of simplicity.

-Instead, our IR will be dead simple, consisting of pseudo-assembly instructions that we can easily translate to machine code.
-But that means we have to decide now on how to implement things in machine code.
+Our IR will consist of pseud-assembly instructions in a list.
+For example

+    ir = [("mov", "rax", 101),
+          ("push", "rax")]

+That will definitely make it easy to translate to machine code, but not so good for things like register allocation.
+But we now need to decide on how the bytecode should be implemented.

+We reserve RAX and RBX as work registers to perform arithmetic.
+RAX must also hold the return value.
+The CPU already has a stack, so we'll use that as our data stack mechanism.

 We will reserve the registers RDI, RSI, RDC and RCX for holding variables and arguments.
 Per [AMD64 convention][amd64.abi], we expect to see function arguments passed in those registers, in that order.
-When an instruction then refers to variable number `n`, we can just look the register up in the tuple
+We can then translate the `LOAD_FAST` instruction like this:

     ARGUMENT_ORDER = ("rdi", "rsi", "rdx", "rcx")

+    # ...

+    opcode = dis.opname[bytecode.pop(0)]

+    if opcode == "LOAD_FAST":
+        index = bytecode.pop(0) << 8 | bytecode.pop(0)
+        out.append(("push", ARGUMENT_ORDER[index]))

-This also means that we will support max four variables and arguments, since I don't want the added complexity of dealing with stack frames in this post.
+This also means that we will support max four variables and arguments.
+To support more, we'll need a stack frame.
+I don't think it that is merited in a tutorial.

-We reserve RAX and RBX to perform arithmetic.
-RAX also holds the return value.

-The work registers for performing arithmetic will **The stack:** The CPU already has a stack, so we'll just use that to store 64-bit signed integer values.

-**Work registers:** We will reserve registers RAX and RBX as work registers for arithmetic operations.
-Although RBX is conventionally required to be restored by a functio before returning, we will simply ignore that.
-To be honest, I haven't dug into the details of this, but the code does seem to work nicely to thrash RBX.
-Perhaps `ctypes` pushes registers before calling into our function.

-With that, we are ready to encode Python bytecode instructions in our IR.

 We will implement a function `compile_ir` that takes Python bytecode along with a list of constants.
 The constants can be found in Python with